 Scope: The aim of this topic is to prepare for the establishment of a pull incentive for new antimicrobials where there is an unmet public health need and a market failure.
-In line with the Pharmaceutical Strategy for Europe that was published in November 2020201 innovative approaches at EU level should be developed for supporting research, development and public procurement of antimicrobials to address the issue of antimicrobial resistance.
-These approaches could make use of European legislation, such as the possibility of an innovation partnership202 that would allow for the combination of development of new antimicrobials and procurement elements and should be tailored to public health needs.
+In line with the Pharmaceutical Strategy for Europe that was published in November 2020218 innovative approaches at EU level should be developed for supporting research, development and public procurement of antimicrobials to address the issue of antimicrobial resistance.
+These approaches could make use of European legislation, such as the possibility of an innovation https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52020DC0761&from=EN partnership219 that would allow for the combination of development of new antimicrobials and procurement elements and should be tailored to public health needs.